openfaas/faas/CONTRIBUTING.md

 The Core Team includes:

 - Alex Ellis (@alexellis) - Lead
-- Stefan Prodan (@stefanprodan) - SME for Kubernetes
 - Lucas Roesler (@LucasRoesler) - SME for logs, provider model and secrets
-- Burton Rheutan (@burtonr) - SME for CLI and Swarm

 The Core Team have the ear of the Project Lead.
 They help with strategy, project maintenance, community management, and make a regular commitment of time to the project on a weekly basis.
 The Core Team will usually be responsible for, or be a subject-matter-expert (SME) for a sub-system of OpenFaaS.
 Core Team may be granted write (push) access to one or more sub-systems.